THE BIG DISABILITY GROUP

 The Big Disability Group are hosting our fourth annual Information and Support Open Day and this time we are going even bigger again!

-The next Big Disability Open Day will take place in April 2020.
+The next Big Disability Open Day was scheduled to take place in April 2020 but has been postponed due to the ongoing covid-19 pandemic and government restrictions.

 The open day is a great way to raise awareness of what is available in our area and we hope it will prove useful to as many people as possible, not just people with disabilities but their carers, support workers and anyone working in social care.